Sunderland: "The greatest shipbuilding port in the world"

 William Pile's Shipyard at North Sands, c.
 1830; described as the greatest ship designer of his age, he built more than 100 ships in wood and almost as many in iron.

 Sunderland's shipbuilding industry continued to grow through most of the 19th century, becoming the town's dominant industry and a defining part of its identity.
 By 1815 it was 'the leading shipbuilding port for wooden trading vessels' with 600 ships constructed that year across 31 different yards.
 By 1840 the town had 76 shipyards and between 1820 and 1850 the number of ships being built on the Wear increased fivefold.
 From 1846 to 1854 almost a third of the UK's ships were built in Sunderland, and in 1850 the Sunderland Herald proclaimed the town to be the greatest shipbuilding port in the world.

-The Durham & Sunderland Railway Co. built a railway line across the Town Moor and established a passenger terminus there in 1836.
+The Durham and Sunderland Railway Company built a railway line across the Town Moor and established a passenger terminus there in 1836.
 In 1847 the line was bought by George Hudson's York and Newcastle Railway.
 Hudson, nicknamed 'The Railway King', was Member of Parliament for Sunderland and was already involved in a scheme to build a dock in the area.
 In 1846 he had formed the Sunderland Dock Company, which received parliamentary approval for the construction of a dock between the South Pier and Hendon Bay.

 Increasing industrialisation had prompted residential expansion away from the old port area in the suburban terraces of the Fawcett Estate and Mowbray Park.
 The area around Fawcett Street itself increasingly functioned as the civic and commercial town centre.